The 12 PCI DSS Requirements Explained

 Which Requirements Apply Depends on Your Scope

-An e-commerce business using Stripe and never touching raw card numbers might only be responsible for ensuring their application connects securely to Stripe (Requirement 4) and that they have an incident response plan (Requirement 12).
+An e-commerce business using a hosted payment processor and never touching raw card numbers might only be responsible for ensuring their application connects securely to the processor (Requirement 4) and that they have an incident response plan (Requirement 12).
 Physical security (Requirement 9) doesn't apply because they don't have a data center with servers storing card data.
 A brick-and-mortar retailer using a payment terminal to process cards might have a minimal scope if the terminal handles all card data and never transmits it to their own systems.
 A healthcare practice that processes credit cards for patient payments but uses a payment processor that handles the data has minimal PCI scope.

 The critical step is accurately defining your scope by understanding exactly what systems touch card data.
 Many organizations think they're handling more card data than they actually are, or conversely, discover they're handling card data in a system they didn't realize was PCI-scoped.
 That's why the scoping conversation with your auditor or acquiring bank is so important.
 Get scope right, and compliance becomes manageable.
 Get it wrong, and you're either doing unnecessary work or missing critical requirements.

 You now understand the 12 requirements not as a bureaucratic checklist imposed by distant card networks, but as a coherent system that prevents the attack vectors actually used in card data breaches.
 You can read a PCI audit report and understand which requirements you failed and why, instead of nodding along while a consultant explains why you need their expensive solution to fix it.
+That clarity lets you make intelligent decisions about PCI controls — you understand that network segmentation and encryption are foundational, that access control and MFA matter significantly, that logging is useless without active monitoring, and that policies and documentation are as critical as technical controls.
+Most importantly, you understand which of these requirements actually apply to your specific environment, which prevents you from building unnecessary controls while ensuring you don't miss critical ones.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about PCI DSS as of its publication date.
 Standards, costs, and requirements evolve — consult a qualified compliance professional for guidance specific to your organization.